What is Peer-to-peer lending?

 - Third, you can now start to lend or borrow.
 Lending usually involves paying a small fee to the P2P platform (like 1% of the loan amount).

 Peer-to-peer lending is a relatively new form of finance that hasn’t been tested over the long term.
 So, some unexpected issues might crop up at any time.
 Investors, therefore, are advised not to put all their assets into the P2P model.
 Also, they must carry out extensive research while selecting the best P2P platform and the borrower.

 Why go for P2P lending?

-For a lender, P2P lending ensures a regular flow of income, which might exceed the interest they would have earned from other saving instruments, like Fixed Deposit, Recurring Deposit and more.
+P2P lending ensures a regular flow of income for a lender, which might exceed the interest they would have earned from other saving instruments, like Fixed Deposit, Recurring Deposit, and more.

 For the borrowers, P2P lending is an easy source of finance.
 Borrowers get attractive interest rates and almost instant access to the loans as there is no paperwork involved.

-Further, it is up to to the lender to loan the full amount or only a portion of the asked amount.
-If a borrower gets a partial loan, then he/she may approach another lender on the platform for the balance amount.
+Further, it is up to the lender to loan the full amount or only a portion of the asked amount.
+If a borrower gets a partial loan, they may approach another lender on the platform for the balance amount.

-Borrowers and lenders enter into an agreement after finalizing the amount of loan, interest rate, and repayment terms.
+Borrowers and lenders enter into an agreement after finalizing the loan amount, interest rate, and repayment terms.
 P2P platforms facilitate the transactions but are not responsible for the default beyond their policies.